-The Grand can arguably be called the best steelhead and smallmouth bass river in the state.
+The Grand River can arguably be called the best steelhead and smallmouth bass river in the state.
 There is also plenty of opportunity to catch other species of fish such as salmon, northern pike, largemouth bass, walleye and the occasional muskie.

 It’s Michigan’s longest river at 252 miles and has several major tributaries that include, the Thornapple, Maple and Flat Rivers.
 In addition, there are several minor tributaries that feed into the system as well.
 Those include, Sycamore Creek, Looking Glass, Rogue, Plaster Creek and the Red Cedar River.
 The main stream rises in Hillsdale County and flows through Ionia to Grand Rapids and to its outlet at Grand Haven on Lake Michigan.